MHAN001/BiuBiuTube/FinalProject/README.md

 | JComboBox    | cb     | cbState     |
 | JCheckBox    | ck     | ckEnabled   |
 | JRadioButton | rb     | rbMale      |

+## Explanation
+The original goal was to create an application that extends from both bilibili and youtube.However, our professor told us that our project need to have social responsibility.
+So we changed our program and let it take more social responsibilities by importing the non-profit department.